neogeographica/chaintool/docs/overview.rst

 The subsections below, and the other pages of this user guide, go into more detail about how to use each of the commandgroups and their operations.
 Two more things should be mentioned at this point:

-- chaintool has a multi-level help system to describe the available commandline options. :command:`chaintool -h` will describe all of the commandgroups and (where relevant) list their operations.
-If a commandgroup has multiple operations, then :command:`chaintool <commandgroup> -h` will show the help for all of its operations, and :command:`chaintool <commandgroup> <operation> -h` will show the help for a single operation.
+- chaintool has a multi-level help system to describe the available commandline options. ``chaintool -h`` will describe all of the commandgroups and (where relevant) list their operations.
+If a commandgroup has multiple operations, then ``chaintool <commandgroup> -h`` will show the help for all of its operations, and ``chaintool <commandgroup> <operation> -h`` will show the help for a single operation.
 (The :doc:`reference<reference>` section of this user guide replicates that help text.)

 - If you have configured :ref:`bash completions<configuration:completions>` for chaintool, you can use Tab to help autocomplete available options on the commandline.
 This includes the optional positional arguments for placeholder settings; e.g. in the example above typing ``chaintool cmd run foo m`` followed by Tab would autocomplete to ``chaintool cmd run foo message=hi\!``, showing the available placeholder and its current default value, quoted/escaped as necessary, for you to edit.